 solar installations across our footprint, including a 26-acre solar field in Hanover, Pennsylvania.

-Last year, we launched sustainability programs for our newest priority ingredients: almonds and cashews.
+In 2020, we launched sustainability programs for our newest priority ingredients: almonds and cashews.
 We’re working with our almond growers in California to track almond pollinator health.
 Farmers can compare their practices against peers, access sustainability management tools, and demonstrate compliance with third-party certification standards.

 acres now covered by our wheat sustainability program.

 of our tomato farmers use crop rotations, and 82% have reduced tractor passes or tillage events, in their fields.

 of our contracted potato farmers protect environmentally sensitive areas on their farms.

 Campbell’s commitment to farmers has been both long-term and reliable, which allows us to trust the stability of the relationship and feel more secure in making long-term investments in our operations.Blake Harlan, President of Harlan Family Ranch and Campbell tomato grower-supplier since 1990

 Campbell’s commitment to farmers has been both long-term and reliable, which allows us to trust the stability of the relationship and feel more secure in making long-term investments in our operations.